-Management Information Systems and Technology

-Managers function in an environment of burgeoning and constantly changing information flows.
+Business Operations Management Information Systems and Technology Managers function in an environment of burgeoning and constantly changing information flows.
 Successful professionals must understand the key role of information technology in organizations and be able to use and manage information systems.
 The course will introduce ways in which technology can be leveraged to streamline processes, increase efficiency and achieve operational advantage.
 It will explore how small business technology and systems support developing enterprises.
 Strategies for assessing an organization's information needs, researching and evaluating available alternatives, understanding the limitations of technology, and designing and managing effective processes and systems will be covered.
-Students will apply knowledge of information technology and the information it provides to formulate a successful management strategy that includes decisions about the information to be collected, how to gather it, when having it is most useful in the decision cycle, and how to interpret and display it in ways that add value to the decision-making process and help organizations make sense of their world.

-Course Code: BUS 5114 Prerequisites: BUS 5110, 5112, and BUS 5113 Credits: 3
+Students will apply knowledge of information technology and the information to be collected, how to gather it, when having it is most useful in the decision cycle, and how to interpret and display it in ways that add value to the decision-making process and help organizations make sense of their world.
+Course Code: BUS 5114/ BUSA 5114 Prerequisites: BUS 5110/ BUSA 5110, BUS 5112/ BUSA 5112, and BUS 5113/ BUSA 5113 Credits: 3 Operations Management An organization's competitive position relies on effective management of its complex production and operational processes in order to meet market requirements.
+The course emphasizes organizational analysis and the role of management in navigating the challenges of organizations in dynamic environments.
+It introduces analytical tools, methods and techniques for analyzing and improving these processes and for recognizing opportunities, risks and tradeoffs associated with pursuing strategies for optimizing quality and customer service.
+Students explore the relationship and implications of operations to other functional areas and stakeholders of the organization and are introduced to strategies for informed decisions that maximize the design and management of operations in developing as well as mature product and service industries.
+Course Code: BUS 5116/ BUSA 5116 Prerequisites: BUS 5110/ BUSA 5110, BUS 5112/ BUSA 5112, and BUS 5113/ BUSA 5113 Credits: 3